andrew1007/mrfa-demo/article/part4.md

 1. Each feature becomes its own unique case study on where the optimal location is to store data.
 2. Future requirement changes will create massive refactors if data is necessary in higher areas of the component hierarchy.

-There is now a direct conflict between maintainability and performance.
+There is now a constant risk of conflict between maintainability and performance.
 Enterprise software is already difficult enough to maintain.

 When an external force, that does not have a developer's interest in mind, is now constantly dictating foundational elements of the code, this spells the beginning of the end for large applications.

 That's not to say that the performant approach does not have rules, but they are good rules because they are within the best interests of the developers (and not the customer).